Pravallika583/Hotel-Administration-Frontend/README.md

 # 🏨 Hotel Administration Frontend

 This is the frontend of the **Hotel Administration System**, built using **Angular**.
-It provides a responsive dashboard interface for managing hotel bookings, staff, and inventory operations.
+It provides a responsive dashboard interface for managing hotel bookings.

 ---